 TFDQuery, TFDTable and TFDStoredProc are inherited from TFDRdbmsDataSet.
 Besides datasets for working with the database directly, FireDac also has the TFDMemTable component for working with in-memory datasets which is analogous to TClientDataSet.

 The main component for working with datasets is TFDQuery.
-This component can be used practically for any purposes.
+This component can be used for practically any purpose.
 The TFDTable and TFDStoredProc components are just its modifications, either a bit expanded or truncated.
 We will neither dwell upon them nor use them in our application.
 If you wish, you can learn about them in the FireDac documentation.

-The purpose of the component is to buffer records retrieved by the SELECT statement in order to show them in Grid as well as to provide that the record (current in the buffer (grid)) is editable.
+The purpose of the component is to buffer records retrieved by the SELECT statement in order to show them in a grid and to provide for the current record in the buffer (grid) to be editable.
 Unlike the IBX.IBDataSet component, the FDQuery component contains no RefreshSQL, InsertSQL, UpdateSQL and DeleteSQL properties.
-Instead, the editability is provided by the FDUpdateSQL component that is specified in the UpdateObject property.
+Instead, editability is provided by the FDUpdateSQL component that is specified in the UpdateObject property.

 Note

-Sometimes it is possible to make the FDQuery component editable without specifying the UpdateObject property and specifying Insert/Update/Delete queries by just setting the property UpdateOptions.RequestLive = True and the modification queries will be generated automatically in this case.
-However, this approach has a lot of limitations regarding the main SELECT query so it is not worth relying on it.
+Sometimes it is possible to make the FDQuery component editable without specifying the UpdateObject property and specifying Insert/Update/Delete queries by just setting the property UpdateOptions.RequestLive = True.
+The modification queries will be generated automatically in this case.
+However, this approach has a lot of limitations regarding the main SELECT query so it is not wise to rely on it.

 Table 3.
 TFDQuery component main properties